This article applies to both “stationary” yoga teachers (like most of us) AND yoga teachers who’d like to take their yoga biz on the road.

 1) Create a Website (the obvious one)

 Pro-Tip: Get started now.
-It’s never too late to build your yoga website.
-The sooner you start, the sooner new opportunities will become available!
+It’s never too late to create your own website.
+The sooner you start, the sooner new opportunities will become available to you!

 2) Leverage Social Media